Numerlor/rpipes/docs/CONTROLS.md

 # Controls

-Boxed is a window based terminal app, so you can navigate through different menus/screens by pressing certain keys on your keyboard.
+rpipes is a window based terminal app, so you can navigate through different menus/screens by pressing certain keys on your keyboard.
 Here is an exhaustive list on different keys for each menu.

 _Note: These keybinds are neatly displayed in the bottom right corner of your terminal!_